Bali Culture and Traditions

 Three main manifestations of Supreme Being are Brahma – the creator, Vishnu – the preserver and Shiva – the destroyer.
 These three gods move the world through an endless process of creation, balance and destruction.
 Except these, there are many other Hindu gods and goddesses or mighties, which are considered as emanating from a single source.
 Their belief in the soul as the universal principle manifests as an inner strength which is in every human being and it is closely connected with reincarnation.

-The Reincarnation and Karma
+The Reincarnation and Karma in Bali traditions

 The reincarnation in Bali is usually within the family, so every newborn baby is believed to have one of the ancestors’ soul.
 Balinese believe in karma, which is understood as a result of physical and spiritual activity of each individual.
 What you give is what you get.
 You bring your karma from your past life into the present life and will take karma from this life to your future one – your next reincarnation.
 After death, soul passes to another body, but always seeking to free itself from incarnation so that it can attain enlightenment – the unity with the God.
 When person dies, but its soul has not yet achieved this state, it continues with the incarnations.